smithk58/xiv-raid-hub-api/README.md

 ## Production

-The application can be run in production by executing the `build` steps, followed by the `npm run start` script.
+The application can be run in production by executing the `build` step, followed by the `npm run start` script.
+Note that you should make sure `NODE_ENV` isn't 'dev' so the compiled typeORM entities are used (see ormconfig.js).

 ## Lint